 Porcine Epidemic Diarrhea Virus (PEDv)

-WHAT'S NEW THIS WEEK? -- Click this link for a quick look at what's been added since the site was last updated (December 04, 2013).
+WHAT'S NEW THIS WEEK? -- Click this link for a quick look at the most site updates.

 PEDv Origin -- Study published by Virginia Tech researchers attempting to identify the origin of the PED virus currently circulating in the U.S. swine herd.
 The results of the study indicate the virus likely originated in China's Anhui Province.

 Inactivation Study: Time vs Temperature -- ISU study evaluating the time and temperature sufficient to inactivate porcine epidemic diarrhea virus in swine feces on metal surfaces.
 Results of the study reported at the 2014 IPVS.

 Woo, J of Virology, 2012 -- Study examining the Deltacoronaviruses.